bpda-research-division/neighborhood-change/ABOUT.md

 ### Preparing tabular data

 Tabular data are ingested using R's read.csv() function, which expects a csv file.
-One of the parameters to be specified for each topic in the `APP_CONFIG` variable within `pull_data.R`, (name of parameter here), is the filepath of the csv file containing the tabular data for that topic.
+One of the parameters to be specified for each topic (`areas_categories_csv`) is the filepath of a csv file containing the tabular data for that topic.
+The [Configuring topics](#configuring-topics-and-defining-indicators) section of this document goes into more detail about how the various parameters are defined and what they do.

-The csv file should have one row for each geographic area with data in a given year.
-There are three required column names: GEOID (which should uniquely identify each geographic area and correspond with the GEOID attribute of the geographic features), NAME (the display label for each geographic area), and YEAR.
+The required csv file for each topic should have one row for each geographic area for each year.
+There are three required column names: `GEOID` (which should uniquely identify each geographic area and correspond with the GEOID attribute of the geographic features), `NAME` (the display label for each geographic area), and `YEAR`.

-All other columns in the csv file for a given topic should represent **_categories_** within each topic.
-For example, the topic of housing occupancy might have just two categories, occupied housing units and vacant housing units, which are represented in the example rows below using the column aliases "occ" and "vac":
+All other columns in the csv file for a given topic should represent the **_categories_** for that topic.
+For example, the topic of housing occupancy might have just two categories, occupied housing units and vacant housing units, which are represented in the example rows below using the **_category aliases_** "occ" and "vac":

 | GEOID | NAME | vac | occ | YEAR |
 | -------- | --------- | -------- | ------ | -------- |